-Actuarial Assumptions - The total pension liabilities in the June 30, 2015 actuarial valuations were determined using the following actuarial assumptions:
+Actuarial Assumptions - The total pension liabilities in the June 30, 2017 actuarial valuations were determined using the following actuarial assumptions:

-Valuation Date June 30, 2015
+Valuation Date June 30, 2016

-Measurement Date June 30, 2016
+Measurement Date June 30, 2017

-Actuarial Cost Method Entry-Age Normal
+Actuarial Cost Method Entry-Age Normal Cost

-Cost Method
+Method

 Actuarial Assumptions:

-Discount Rate 7.60%
+Discount Rate 7.10%

-Inflation 3.00%
+Inflation 2.75%

-Payroll Growth 3.75%
+Payroll Growth 3.50%

 Projected Salary Increase (1)

-Investment Rate of Return 7.6% (2)
+Investment Rate of Return 7.50% (2)

 Mortality (3)

-- (1) Varies by age and service - (2) Net of pension plan investment expenses, including inflation - (3) Derived using STRS' membership data for all funds
+- (1) Varies by age and service.
+Approximately 6% average over career including inflation - (2) Net of pension plan investment expenses and administrative expenses, including inflation - (3) Derived using CalSTRS' membership data for all funds

-Discount Rate - The discount rate used to measure the total pension liability was 7.60 percent.
+Discount Rate - The discount rate used to measure the total pension liability was 7.10 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and employers will be made at statutory contribution rates in accordance with the rate increases per AB 1469.
-Projected inflows from investment earnings were calculated using the long term assumed investment rate of return (7.60 percent) and assuming that contributions, benefit payments, and administrative expense occur midyear.
+Projected inflows from investment earnings were calculated using the long term assumed investment rate of return (7.10 percent) and assuming that contributions, benefit payments, and administrative expense occur midyear.
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members.
 Therefore, the long-term assumed investment rate of return was applied to all periods of projected benefit payments to determine the total pension liability.